-Look at the most popular names for boys over the centuries, and they have one thing in common: they’re Biblical boys.
+Look at the most popular names for boys over the centuries, and they have one thing in common: they’re straight from the Bible.

 There were oodles of Williams in France, but it was William the Conqueror who brought the name triumphantly to England in 1066.

 Kings of Scotland, Sicily, Prussia, and the Netherlands all answered to William, too.

 But the baby name William’s biggest boost in our era came in 1982.
 That’s when the Prince of Wales – Charles – and his beloved wife Diana welcomed their firstborn son, William Arthur Philip Louis.

 Prince William has been second in line to the British throne ever since, and he’s been internationally famous from that very first moment.

 There have been King Williams of England before – four of them.
 But the last reigned in the 1830s.
 So while the name is plenty regal, it very much belongs to the current prince.